DavidHCCNguyen/Relearn06-Search-Bar/README.md

 ## Features

-Here, you'll find a detailed list of the distinctive features incorporated into the Footer, each contributing to the overall aesthetics and functionality.
+Here, you'll find a detailed list of the distinctive features incorporated into the Search Bar, each contributing to the overall aesthetics and functionality.

 ![Watch the video](./WSB.gif)